 a platform at an ever-changing station

-Metroscope is an permanent interactive exhibition space developed in collaboration between Parallel and Tolhuistuin, inviting visitors to participate in a journey shaped by innovative and/or iconic creators, storytellers and musicians interrogating our future.
-Matthijs Booij (founder of former platform Patty Morgan) designed this exhibition space as a platform for ever-evolving 'stations' inviting visitors to catch a glimpse of what the future holds for us through peepholes.
+Metroscope invites visitors to participate in a journey shaped by innovative and/or iconic creators, storytellers and musicians interrogating our future.
+Matthijs Booij (founder of former platform Patty Morgan) designed this exhibition space as a platform for ever-evolving 'stations' inviting visitors to catch a glimpse of what the future holds for us through the lenses.

 Each exhibition will be digitally archived and commemorated by engraving artist names into the stainless steel structure, building an ever-changing, dynamic mosaic of ideas and legacies straddling the past, present and future.